ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-8. In which case it is not safe to use confidence interval developed using CLT?
+Q. In which case it is not safe to use confidence interval developed using CLT?
 1. Variable varies normaly and sample size is small($n < 30$)
 2. Variable varies normaly and sample size is large
 3. Variable does not vary normal and sample size is small
 4. Variable does not vary normal and sample size is large

 <details><summary><b>Answer</b></summary>